JackLemere/JackLemere/README.md

 ### About Me

 Data analyst based in Ottawa, ON currently working as a Data Annotator for Theia.
 I enjoy turning data into valuable insights and applying my techinical skills wherever possible.
-Check out my latest projects below